jabez4jc/Simplifyed/docs/application_architecture.md

 - **DB-first lookups**: Symbol search, validation, expiries, and option chains query the instruments cache first, only contacting OpenAlgo when data is missing.
 - **Cache invalidation**: Quick order placements trigger `marketDataFeedService.invalidatePositions`/`invalidateFunds` to refresh affected instances immediately.
 - **Fallback logic**: If feed snapshots are stale or unavailable, routes fall back to live OpenAlgo calls and seed the cache with the fresh data.

+### 6.1 Market Data Feed Settings

+- TTLs for quotes, positions, and funds are now configurable via `market_data_feed.quote_ttl_ms`, `.position_ttl_ms`, and `.funds_ttl_ms`, so you can adjust how long cached snapshots stay alive without redeploying.
+- The watchlist polling logic respects those TTLs and forces a refresh through `marketDataFeedService.refreshQuotes({ force: true })` when a symbol isn’t yet cached, ensuring watchlists never show stale or missing LTPs.

 ---